Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-linear-latitude.md

 reflect the overall image as a whole.

 Next I'm going to create a new cylinder the exact same way with the value set to 0.25 like before.
-This time however, i'm going to rotate it 90 degrees on the post-affine and offset the y-axis on the post-affine by 0.5.
+This time however, I'm going to rotate it 90 degrees on the post-affine and offset the y-axis on the post-affine by 0.5.

 This gives a bit of a crosshatch look, which I tend to enjoy.
 At this point, I